Circumcision - Position Statements by

 The American Urological Association has produced a statement on circumcision that, albeit brief, is very much in keeping with the medical evidence of the wide-ranging benefits of circumcision.
 This was updated in 2007 to include the latest evidence on protection from HIV/AIDS [American, 2007a].
+It was further updated in 2017 and reaffirmed in 2018 [American Urological Association, 2018].
 It states "the American Urological Association recommends that circumcision should be presented as an option for health benefits".

 On 28 March 2007 the World Health Organization and UNAIDS endorsed circumcision for HIV/AIDS prevention [WHO, 2007].
 Later in 2007 a further statement was produced that listed the vast array of benefits as well as issues concerning the ‘roll-out’ of circumcision, particularly to places and people at high risk of HIV infection [World, 2008b].
 This noted that most cultures that do not circumcise are neutral on this issue and would readily embrace it when the benefits are explained.

 In the light of these facts and other mounting evidence of the benefits many are now calling for endorsement of routine circumcision by pediatric bodies.
 To quote one 9 author commentary in Pediatrics: "Therefore, if parents choose circumcision for their newborn male child, or if an adolescent decides that circumcision might be appropriate to reduce risk of STD acquisition, it is a medically rational choice that should be included in government health or private insurance benefits" [Flynn et al., 2007].

 In 2006 Edgar Schoen, Chairman of the 1989 AAP Task Force on Circumcision stated "It is time for the AAP to acknowledge the evidence and to catch up to the American public' [Schoen, 2006a]".
 The AAP has now done this with its 2012 policy.